coq/platform/doc/README_Linux.md

 one.

 ## See also
-- linux/snap/github_actions for a script to trigger a CI build for a platform branch also uploading to the Snap Store

-## Snap doc

 - [Channels](https://snapcraft.io/docs/channels)
 - [Process for manual store actions (tracks, aliases)](https://forum.snapcraft.io/t/process-for-aliases-auto-connections-and-tracks/455)
+- `linux/snap/github_actions` for a script to trigger a CI build for a platform branch also uploading to the Snap Store

 # Installation by compiling from sources using opam